PladsElsker/story-book-generator/README.md

 - Basic natural language analysis and embbeding database?
 - Split characters and background?

-`Input`: A markdown file for a paragraph.
+`Input` A markdown file for a paragraph.
 A repository of previously generated images and associated annotations.
 An annotation is a text associated to a generated image, could be the original light novel text or a reasoning about the image.
 Annotations are optimized to be searched when generating the next image.
-`Output`: One image representing the paragraph, along with the annotation of the image.
+`Output` One image representing the paragraph, along with the annotation of the image.

 ### Mobile consumption